Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

     * Abstract: Recently, neural networks purely based on attention were shown to address image understanding tasks such as image classification.
 However, these visual transformers are pre-trained with hundreds of millions of images using an expensive infrastructure, thereby limiting their adoption.
 In this work, we produce a competitive convolution-free transformer by training on Imagenet only.
 We train them on a single computer in less than 3 days.
 Our reference vision transformer (86M parameters) achieves top-1 accuracy of 83.1% (single-crop evaluation) on ImageNet with no external data.
 More importantly, we introduce a teacher-student strategy specific to transformers.
 It relies on a distillation token ensuring that the student learns from the teacher through attention.
 We show the interest of this token-based distillation, especially when using a convnet as a teacher.
 This leads us to report results competitive with convnets for both Imagenet (where we obtain up to 85.2% accuracy) and when transferring to other tasks.
 We share our code and models.
     * Comments:
         * > Touvron et al. show that with more regularization and stronger data augmentation ViT models achieve competitive accuracy on ImageNet-1k alone.
 (Early Convolutions Help Transformers See Better, 2021)
+        * > DeiT further extends ViT using a novel distillation approach.
+(PVT, )
 * [Tokens-to-Token ViT](https://arxiv.org/abs/2101.11986)
     * Title: Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet
     * Year: 28 Jan `2021`